handsontable/handsontable/README.md

 ---------------------------------------------------------------------------------------|-------------|-------------
  handsontable(options)                                                                 | Constructor | Accepts configuration object (see **Options**)
- handsontable('updateSettings', options)                                               | Method      | Use it if you need to change configuration after initialization handsontable('refreshLegend', [row, col])                                             | Method      | If you redefine legend in `updateSettings`, new legend is not applied immediately.
-To force reapplying new legend rules, run `refreshLegend` method.
-Params `row`, `col` are optional handsontable('loadData', data)                                                        | Method      | Reset all cells in the grid to contain data from the `data` array handsontable('setDataAtCell',&nbsp;row,&nbsp;col,&nbsp;value)                         | Method      | Set new value to a cell.
+ handsontable('updateSettings', options)                                               | Method      | Use it if you need to change configuration after initialization handsontable('loadData', data)                                                        | Method      | Reset all cells in the grid to contain data from the `data` array handsontable('setDataAtCell',&nbsp;row,&nbsp;col,&nbsp;value)                         | Method      | Set new value to a cell.
 To change many cells at once, pass an array of changes in format [[row, col, value], ...] as the only parameter handsontable('getDataAtCell', row, col)                                               | Method      | Return cell value at `row`, `col`